rajabishek/swift-essentials/manuscript/04_solid.md

     }
 }
 ```
-Therefore interface segregation is all about being minimal on the data type of dependencies that you require to implement a particular piece of functionality.
+Therefore interface segregation is all about being minimal with respect to the data type of dependencies that you require to implement a particular piece of functionality.

 ## Dependency Inversion Principle
 The Dependency Inversion Principle states that the  high-level modules (business logic) should not depend on low-level modules (database querying/IO).
 Often this pattern is used to achieve the Open/Closed Principle that we discussed above.
 Let’s look at an example following the principle: